inuyaksa/jquery.nicescroll/README.md

   - HORIZONAL scrollbar support!
   - It supports DIVs, IFrames, textarea, and document page (body) scrollbars.
-  - Compatible with all desktop browser: Firefox 4+, Chrome 5+, Safari 4+ (win/mac), Opera 10+, IE 6+. (all A-grade browsers)
+  - Compatible with all recent desktop browser and older: Firefox 4+, Chrome 5+, Safari 4+ (win/mac), Opera 10+, IE 6+. (all A-grade browsers)
-  - Compatible with mobile device: iPad/iPhone/iPod, Android 2.2+, Blackberry phones and Playbook (WebWorks/Table OS), Windows Phone 7.5 Mango.
+  - Compatible with mobile device: iPad/iPhone/iPod, Android 2.2+, Blackberry phones and Playbook (WebWorks/Table OS), Windows Phone 10 and older.
   - Compatible with all touch devices: iPad, Android tablets, Window Surface.
   - Compabible with multi-input device (mouse with touch or pen): Window Surface, Chrome Desktop on touch notebook.
   - Compatible with 2 directions mice: Apple Magic Mouse, Apple Mouser with 2-dir wheel, PC mouse with 2-dir wheel (if browser support it).

-So you have scrollable divs with momentum for iPad 4+ and you have consistent scrollable areas for all desktop and mobile platforms.
+So you have customizable and scrollable divs with momentum for iPad and you have consistent scrollable areas for all desktop and mobile platforms.

 Sexy zoom feature, you can "zoom-in" the content of any nicescroll'ed div.
 Nice to use and nice to see, all the content of the div in fullscreen mode.